Snolte1001/Ender-3-S1-Bed-Power-connector/README.md

 ![image](https://github.com/Snolte1001/Ender-3-S1-Bed-Power-connector/blob/main/Bed%20Power_1.jpg)

-The cable of the print bed of the Ender 3 S1 has 5 wires two thick ones for the heating, two thin ones for the temperature sensor and one green/yellow one for the protective earth.
+The cable of the print bed of the Ender 3 S1 has 5 wires two thick ones (red + and black -) for the heating, two thin ones for the temperature sensor and one green/yellow one for the protective earth.

 ![image](https://github.com/Snolte1001/Ender-3-S1-Bed-Power-connector/blob/main/Pinout.jpg)